 Archer in the 2003 anime version fits the trope pretty well too.
 Incidentally, the anime version of Grand isn't exactly the most lovable commander himself.

 General Colbert from Tekkaman Blade is also a real piece of work.
-Much like Miwa, he too is a racist (so much so he works with Murata Azrael in Super Robot Wars Judgement), treats The Hero like a traitorous piece of filth even though he's the most effective means of defeating the Radam.
+Much like Miwa, he too is a racist (so much so he works with Murata Azrael in Super Robot Wars Judgment), treats The Hero like a traitorous piece of filth even though he's the most effective means of defeating the Radam.
 Add in the fact he's also a pretty shameless General Ripper as well, and you've got a total asshole of a Neidermeyer as a result.

 Soldat: Serjeant!
 I 'ave a bullet hole between mine eyes!
 May I seek le first aid?
 Sergeant Guillotine: Slackair!
 Eet ees a superficial wound!
 Back to ze fight!